- Home

 Short-sightedness can also be caused by the eye lens being too round or the cornea being too curved, meaning light falls in front of the retina.

-While anyone can develop myopia, there are several potential risk factors that can increase a person’s chance of developing it.
+While anyone can develop myopia, there are several potential lifestyle risk factors that can increase a person’s chances of developing it.
 These include…

-• Age – myopia usually starts in children between the ages of six and 13 and may continually worsen until early 20s, which is usually when the eyes have stopped growing.
+- Age – myopia usually starts in children between the ages of six and 13 and may continually worsen until their early 20s, which is usually when the eyes have stopped growing.

-• Genetics – short-sightedness can sometimes be inherited.
-According to Boots Opticians, children have a 31% chance of developing myopia if one parent is myopic, and 46% chance if both parents are.
+- Genetics – short-sightedness can sometimes be inherited.
+According to Boots Opticians, children have a 31% chance of developing myopia if one parent is myopic, and a 46% chance if both parents are.

 Free NHS eye tests plus 10% off glasses for over 60s